dkiss-THMC/MAGMA_PT/README.md

 # MAGMA_PT
 A collection of pseudo-transient Julia codes to model magmatic processes.

-All dependencies (MAT v0.10.2, Pallelstencil v0.5.6 and Plots v1.21.3) are included in the Project.toml.
+All dependencies (MAT v0.10.2, Parallelstencil v0.5.6 and Plots v1.21.3) are included in the Project.toml.

 If you do not have an NVidia GPU you can run the code by setting USE_GPU = false.
 For tips on optimal parallel performance see the [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) package.